-- You do not need to own a car to apply for these permits, but you do need to show that you live in the area.
+You don’t need to own a vehicle to get visitors’ parking permits, but you need to show that you are a resident in the area.

 Pay and display

-If you have a motorbike you can park for free without time limits in any type of bay apart from a disabled or loading area.
+If you have a motorbike you can park for free without time limits in any parking place except for a disabled or loading area.

-Vehicles with a maximum laden weight exceeding three and a half tonnes are not eligible for permits.
+Vehicles with a maximum laden weight above three and a half tonnes may not be eligible for permits.

-You can apply for a permit if you're not living in a hall of residence and you are the registered keeper of your vehicle.
+You can’t apply for a residents’ permit if you live in a hall of residence.